 Cars For Hope is a movement of passionate automotive enthusiasts who are dedicated to driving hope towards those suffering from mental illness and aim to raise awareness of the issues surrounding mental health.

 Via our website, social media network and at automotive-based events, Cars For Hope aims to raise awareness of the importance of mental health and reduce the stigma surrounding mental illness including depression, anxiety and self-injury.
+We’re also proud to be investing directly into the reearch and treatment of mental illness by providing grants and sponsorship to help centres and other non-profit organisations.

 We use our stickers as a means of spreading the word about our cause and encourage supporters to wear one proudly on their vehicles to let others know that they care.